 It’s incredible to see how quickly technology and electronics have changed in the past 30 years.

-As a 31-year-old born in 1990, I’ve seen a firsthand phenomenal internet and digital evolution from decade to decade.
+As a 31-year-old born in 1990, I’ve seen firsthand the phenomenal internet and digital evolution from decade to decade.
 Every year, different electronics were released that continued to capture my imagination through advances in technology.

 I’ve collected electronics in all eras of my life, and I share this compilation of anecdotes for some I consider most memorable.